szgaljic/f6/content/docs/foundations/risks.md

 ---
-title: Volatility
+title: Risk
-weight: 2
+weight: 4
 ---

 ## Overview

-_Navigating the contours of change with curiosity and precision._
+_“What assumptions might change, and how do we adapt?_

 It’s been said that the only constant in life is **change**.
 Software is no different; it’s a depreciating asset that must be updated, altered, and maintained to stay effective.